TheophileArnould/ComputerGraphic/README.md

  - To close the window click escape key
 ```

-#### First, we can move with the classic keys: q, z, s, d

-z to go forward, s to go back, q to go left and d for right.
-Additionally, the mouse cursor indicates where the character is looking.

-#### Shoot arrows (arrows are cubes)

-Pressing space will shoot arrows.
 These arrows stick to the target, if they hit it.
 They also remain on the ground surface:

 <img width="1268" alt="image" src="https://github.com/philehteo/ComputerGraphic/assets/128708157/162c6cc5-cb9e-4b58-b9f6-2c4fb8ff8205">